madhvendra-singh/twitter/README.md

 * A Twitter Account.
 * Your bot will be using <a href="https://www.npmjs.com/package/twit" target="_blank">twit</a> which is an npm module to manipulate tweets and streams, and to communicate with the <a href="https://developer.twitter.com/en/docs" target="_blank">Twitter API</a>.
 * A <a href="https://www.heroku.com/" target="_blank">Heroku</a> free account to deploy your bot.
+* Download git from https://git-scm.com/downloads and install it on you computer.

 ## Setup